adamrmelnyk/blag/content/post/functional-programming-in-racket.md

 ## Web development

-I'm primarily a web developer, and I had heard that Hackernews was written in racket or, more accurately, written arc, a language written in Racket so I wanted to see how easy it would be to write a webpage in racket.
+The majority of my experience is in web development so the next step was to create a small website or an api.
+I had heard that Hackernews was written in racket or, more accurately, written arc, a language written in Racket, so I wanted to see how easy it would be to write a webpage in racket.
 The docs again shine through here with instant web servlets:

 {{< highlight racket >}}
 #lang web-server/insta